 This is absolutely overkill for a simple personal website that gets a few hits a week, and isn't something I'd recommend unless you're serious about uptime, high availability, and require substantial capacity to serve an appropriate number of simultaneous hits.

-All of that being said, this whole thing is costing me less than $25 a month, which is far less than some "robust" shared hosting plans...let alone something that is fault tolerant and spanning datacenters owned by multiple providers over a thousand miles apart.
+All of that being said, this whole thing is costing me less than $25 a month (entirely offset by fees hosting other sites), which isfar less than some "robust" shared hosting plans...let alone something that is fault tolerant and spanning datacenters over a thousand miles apart.

-All of the code used the build and deploy the infrastructure that this server lives on is open source, minus of course the Puppet and Terraform secret values (AWS api keys, Puppet encrypted secrets, etc).
+All of the code used the build and deploy the infrastructure that this server lives on is open source, minus of course the GitOps secret values (deploy tokens, application encryption keys, etc).

 I'm currently still cleaning up some of the repositories to be committed, so once they're uploaded to Gitlab the links will appear below.

-Right now you can find the Docker Compose and container build code at my Gitlab webcluster group.
+Right now you can find the application code at my Gitlab application group.